 Marcie H. Rothman grew up in Los Angeles surrounded by good cooks, fresh seasonal produce, and hundreds of restaurants full of the ethnic cuisines that have inspired her throughout her career.
 She studied cooking with such notables as Wolfgang Puck and Ken Hom, and was a longtime member of the International Association of Culinary Professionals, the San Francisco Professional Food Society and Toastmasters International.
 She continues to support the International Slow Food Movement.
 During her career, Rothman took great interest in the notion of creating healthy and delicious meals that are also affordable and accessible to all.
 This led to the development of the “The $5 Chef,” a weekly television show where Rothman impressed viewers with her uncanny ability to put seasonal foods together into quick, delicious $5 meals.
 She is the author of two cookbooks as "The $5 Chef."Rothman received her Bachelor of Arts in Political Science from UCLA and later completed the Executive Program at the UCLA Anderson Graduate School of Management.
 She has extensive experience on the boards of non-profit organizations and is extremely excited to help foster the academic advancement of the field by supporting Food Studies minors in their studies.
 With this generous gift to UCLA’s Food Studies program, students are able to share Rothman’s passion for food, and dedicate themselves to understanding and improving its production, preparation, sharing, access, consumption, and disposal.

-In order to be considered for the Marcie Rothman Centennial Scholars Undergraduate Scholarship, a recipient must be a Food Studies minor students who demonstrates passion and academic achievement in the field of food studies and/or financial need.
+In order to be considered for the Marcie Rothman Centennial Scholars Undergraduate Scholarship, a recipient must be a Food Studies minor student who demonstrates passion and academic achievement in the field of food studies and/or financial need.
+Applications will be reviewed by a faculty committee.
 To be eligible for the scholarship, a student must:

 Note to non-Food Studies Minors: